pmndrs/zustand/readme.md

 ## Memoizing selectors, optimizing performance

-Flux stores usually call the selector on every render-pass.
-Most of the time this isn't much of a problem, but when your selectors are computationally expensive, or when you know the component renders a lot (for instance react-motion calling it 60 times per second for animation purposes) you may want to optimize it.
+When your selectors are computationally expensive, or when you know the component renders a lot, you may want to memoize it.
+Say you select a piece of state ...

 ```js
 const foo = useStore(state => state.foo[props.id])
 ```

-In this case the selector `state => state.foo[props.id]` will run on every state change, as well as every time the component renders.
-This isn't expensive at all, but let's optimize it for arguments sake.
+Your selector (`state => state.foo[props.id]`) will run on every state change, as well as every time the component renders.
+This isn't that expensive, but let's optimize it for arguments sake.

 You can either pass a static reference: